UlyssesWu/FreeMote/README.md

 ## Build
 This project requires **VS 2019** and .NET **4.7.2 - 4.8** to build.

-**FreeMote.Plugins** / **FreeMote.Plugins.Audio** require a [MyGet feed](https://www.myget.org/feed/monarchsolutions/package/nuget/FreeMote.Tlg) to get external libs made by us.
+**FreeMote.Plugins** / **FreeMote.Plugins.x64** require a [MyGet feed](https://www.myget.org/feed/monarchsolutions/package/nuget/FreeMote.Tlg) to get external libs made by us.
 If you don't need FreeMote Plugins, you can unload Plugins projects and remove them from other projects' reference.

 To install our own nuget packages, add this feed to VS: